jeff-zucker/solid-rest-file/README.md

   },err=>{});
   ```

-Note the three slashes in the pathname.

-A GET request does not require request options, all other methods should follow the [Solid REST Specification]().
+All other requests use fetch() with two parameters, the pathname and a set of options as specified in the [Solid REST Specification](https://github.com/solid/solid-spec/blob/master/api-rest.md).
 For example, to create a new Container:

   ```javascript
   const fetch = require("solid-rest-file");